Worry about inflation has risen for the tenth month in a row and remains the number one concern in What Worries the World.

 Across the 27 nations surveyed, two-thirds (64%) say that things in their country are on the wrong track, while 36% think they are heading in the right direction.

 Peru and Argentina have the largest proportion saying that their country is heading in the wrong direction (91% and 86% respectively).
-They are followed by Poland (80%) and South Africa (79%).
-There has been a 9-point increase on the “wrong track” score in Chile and an 8-point rise in Hungary since the previous survey.
+There has been a 9-point increase on the “wrong track” score in Chile and an 8-point rise in Hungary since last month.

-Meanwhile, Saudi Arabia (93%) and India (75%) remain the most positive about their country.
-While Israel has seen a 9-point increase in its “right track” score since the previous survey and Spain and Colombia have both seen a 6-point rise.
+Meanwhile, Saudi Arabia and India remain the most positive about their country (93% and 75%).
+While Israel has seen a 9-point increase in its “right track” score since last month and Spain and Colombia have both seen a 6-point rise.

 Focus on the economy